ruplisso/genaiops-exercises2/README.md

 ### Overview

-This tutorial provides a step-by-step guide on how to evaluate prompts and models using AI-assisted evaluators (*LLM-as-a-judge*).
+This workshop provides step-by-step exercises on how to evaluate prompts and models using AI-assisted evaluators (*LLM-as-a-judge*).
+Additionally, it goes through the observability implementation with the tracing capability of the Azure AI Foundry.

 ### Objective